lorenzschmid/leman-py/README.md

 # leman-py

-Continuous temperature measurement with Micropython and RN2483 LoRa module of the Lac Leman
+Continuous temperature measurement of the Lac Leman with Micropython, a DS18x20 temperature sensor and a RN2483 LoRa module.